lahiruC22/data-science-projects/README.md

 ## About Me

-I’m a passionate data science enthusiast dedicated to solving problems and unlocking the potential of data.
+I’m a passionate data science professional dedicated to solving problems and unlocking the potential of data.
 This portfolio reflects my journey in learning, applying, and growing as a data science professional.

 ## Contact